microsoft/dstoolkit-for-topic-modelling/README.md

 poetry install
 ```

 Make sure you have Python 3.11 installed.
+Activate the virtual enviroment.

 ## Usage